dingwilson/SwiftVideoBackground/README.md

 To view the included example `ExampleLogin`, simply run `pod install` to get the latest version of the `SwiftVideoBackground`, and then open the `ExampleLogin.xcworkspace and run on a compatible iPhone simulator or iOS device.

+Note: If you have used SwiftVideoBackground in your own app, please feel free to submit a PR to have a link of your app added to this section!

 ## License

 `SwiftVideoBackground` is released under an [MIT License][mitLink].
 See `LICENSE` for details.